petergeorge13/Final-Project/README.md

 Things to change after presentation:
 1. Make the y-axis constant so that the starkness of changes can be seen, maybe ranging from -10 to 10
 2. Try to make the sidebar panel conditional.
 Might take a lot of work but the app would definitely look better if I had that.
+3. Make the rounds into a solid colors instead of a gradient.
+This means changing that variable from a number into a character